 Touch, therefore, seems much more important than conversation, which may be why it’s soothing for people when their dogs sleep between their legs or sleep behind their knees.

-Dogs often touch their owners, either by laying against them of by putting a paw on their owner while sleeping.
+Dogs often touch their owners, either by laying against them by putting a paw on their owner while sleeping.
 That touch soothes the dog, too.

 Science says: Feel safe